roughike/streaming_shared_preferences/README.md

 }
 ```

-When your widget hierarchy becomes deep enough, you would want to pass `MyAppSettings` around with an `InheritedWidget`:
+When your widget hierarchy becomes deep enough, you would want to pass `MyAppSettings` around with an `InheritedWidget`.

 Something like this:

 ```dart